jmoyers/brain/readme.md

-# design notes
+# Brain Notes

 ## features

-define a workspace (root directory), default current directory

-exclude list .brainignore

-read front matter recursively in any non-excluded file or directory
+- [x] read front matter recursively in any non-excluded file or directory

-allow group by any front matter property (e.g. group by tags or tag value)
+- [x] allow group by any front matter property (e.g. group by tags or tag value)

-fuzzy file finder for file autocomplete in workspace
+- [x] fuzzy file finder for file autocomplete in workspace

--- mvp --
+- [ ] exclude list .brainignore, exclude binary files by default for parsing
+- [ ] .brain cache/database - we need a db for binary files

+---

-spaced reptition based note review
+- [ ] spaced reptition based note review

-allow nth group by (group by tag THEN frequency THEN difficulty)
+- [ ] allow nth group by (group by tag THEN frequency THEN difficulty)

-broken link finder
+- [ ] broken link finder

-move/rename diff detection
+- [ ] move/rename diff detection

-content-type plugin utility
+- [ ] content-type plugin utility

-cache/database

 ## code

-testing
+### library selection

-jest
+- testing - jest

-front matter parser
+- front matter parser - gray-matter
-gray-matter

-command line parser
+- command line parser - yargs
-yargs

-fuzzy finder library
+- fuzzy finder library - fuzzysort
-fuzzysort

-javascript object transform (group by, inversion) lodash
+- javascript object transform (group by, inversion) - lodash

-api vs command line -- a function for every command line sub-command -w, --workspace workspace, global option, default cwd non-mvp, -e, --exclude .brainignore default

-build:
+### design

+the goal is to retain funcitonality for a command line app, so we have a nice clear seperation of concerns and we don't get too linked to a vscode extension. this is so somebody could conceivably use it bare with markdown files, or create a vim extension etc.

+#### options

+##### add [file/default recursive walk from ./]

-read front matter recursively in any non-excluded file or directory this will be implicit until caching
+read front matter recursively in any non-excluded file or directory. this is an implicit functionality, though we are going to need a database for binary files regardless, so its a little silly to have two sources for such information. however, at the risk of a design wart, we'll optimize for working within the editor context directly

-group
+##### group

 allow group by any front matter property (e.g. group by tags or tag value)

 find